xDAREY/Mobile-Stopwatch/README.md

 # Mobile-Stopwatch
-This is a timer also known as "Stopwatch" built only for the android mobile platform. it consists of only three major features "The start", "The stop" & "The reset" button which allows users interact with the timer while in running state.
+This is a timer app also known as "Stopwatch" built only for the android mobile platform. it consists of only three major features "The start", "The stop" & "The reset" button which allows users interact with the timer while in running state.